SebastianEd/Laser-Ships/readme.md

 ***

+<strong>Notice:</strong> You have to include the SDL in your Project yourself!

 <p style="color: blue;">This Project is supposed to be a simple 2D Side-Scroll spaceshooter developed with C++ and the SDL 2.0!</p>
 <p>There's nothing to see at all since the Project is in a very early state.
 But if you notice any mistakes, errors you think I could make something better, please tell me :)!</p>
 <br>